-Situated in the South Eastern corner of BC, the East Kootenays offers a network of world class backroads/FSR’s accessing stunning natural scenery, pristine rivers, mountain passes, wildlife, world class fishing, hot springs, old ghost mining towns, you name it, we have it.
+Situated in the South Eastern corner of BC, the East Kootenays offers a network of world class backroads/FSRs (Forest Service Roads) and trails accessing stunning natural scenery, pristine rivers, mountain passes, wildlife, world class fishing, hot springs, ghost towns and historical sites.

-EVADRS - Elk Valley Adventure and Dirt Riders - aim is to keep trails and backroads open and to add more single track in the Elk Valley.
+EVADRS, the Elk Valley Adventure and Dirt Riders Society - promote and protect Adventure and Trail Riding in the Elk Valley.
 Through careful land advocacy and work, the society strives to keep areas accessible and secure land stewardship by fostering a respect and collaboration between society members, landowners, stakeholders, and the local communities.

 Adventure riders can access a number of suggested backcountry itineraries via FSRs that will lead off pavement and around the region.
 Fernie is a great place to set up base and explore the greater Elk Valley.
 Suggested itineraries expand from Radium Hot Springs to the US border and from Alberta to Kootenay Lake, minimizing pavement exposure.

 If trail riding is more your thing, there is a network of over 60km of singletrack and over 100km of doubletrack in the Dorr/Grasmere area of Koocanusa, 40 minutes away from Fernie.
 This trail network is popular with beginners, intermediates and families, including Gracie's loop, a 10km kids loop through the Grasmere BC Recreation Site with a optional detour to the Loon Lake Recreation site, a great spot to stop and see turtles!

 Visit the EVADRS website for maps, ADV tracks, how to get there and more:

 Know before you go to Koocanusa, other useful links: